unoplatform/Uno.UITest/CONTRIBUTING.md

 **Obtaining the source code**

-If you are an outside contributer, please fork the Uno Core repository you would like to contribute to your account.
+If you are an outside contributor, please fork the Uno Core repository you would like to contribute to your account.
 See the GitHub documentation for [forking a repo](https://help.github.com/articles/fork-a-repo/) if you have any questions about this.

 **Submitting a pull request**

 If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests.
-Make sure the respository can build and all tests pass, as well as follow the current coding guidelines.
+Make sure the repository can build and all tests pass, as well as follow the current coding guidelines.

 Pull requests should all be done to the **master** branch.